Eric Burdon: War

 In 1969, while living in San Francisco, Burdon joined forces with California funk rock band War.
 In April 1970, the resulting studio album was titled Eric Burdon Declares "War" which produced the singles "Spill the Wine" and "Tobacco Road".
 A two-disc set entitled The Black-Man's Burdon was released in September 1970.
 The singles from their double album, "Paint It Black" and "They Can't Take Away Our Music", had moderate success during 1971.
 During this time Burdon collapsed on the stage during a concert, caused by an asthma attack, and War continued the tour without him.

 In 1976, a compilation album, Love Is All Around, released by ABC Records, included recordings of Eric Burdon with War doing a live version of "Paint It Black" and a cover of the Beatles' song "A Day in the Life".
-The band also featured ex-NFL star Deacon Jones who coined the term "quarterback sack" and sang on the band's 1975 song "Why Can't We Be Friends?"

 Eric Burdon and War were reunited for the first time in 37 years, to perform an Eric Burdon & War reunion at the concert at the Royal Albert Hall London on 21 April 2008.
 The concert coincided with a major reissue campaign by Rhino Records (UK), which released all the War albums including Eric Burdon Declares "War" and The Black-Man's Burdon.

 The version of the band that performed alongside Burdon in 2008 at the Royal Albert Hall was not the original band but a reformed one led by the only original member, keyboardist Lonnie Jordan.
 This was due to a court injunction.
 The remaining surviving members of WAR perform as "The LowRider Band".